Michigan, California move to reopen factories as U.S. jobless ranks grow

 Several weeks of widespread business shutdowns meant to curb the contagion have dealt a staggering blow to the U.S. economy, casting Americans out of work in numbers unseen since the Great Depression of the 1930s and stoking pressure on politicians to lift restrictions.

 The U.S. Labor Department reported on Thursday 33.5 million workers have filed first-time claims for unemployment benefits the past six weeks.
-Its closely watched monthly jobs report was due out on Friday, with April’s unemployment rate expected to shatter the post-World War Two record of 10.8% set in November 1982.
+Its closely-watched monthly jobs report was due out on Friday, with April’s unemployment rate expected to shatter the post-World War Two record of 10.8% set in November 1982.

 “I feel like the government is failing us,” said Claudia Alejandra, who lost her job at a department store makeup counter in Orlando, Florida, on March 28 and now spends her days trying to secure unemployment benefits that should have arrived weeks ago.